tinhan/ParkingGarage/README.md

     ------------------------------------
     This is a Motorcycle parked in Lane Number  0,Spot Number 0 Level 2 with Vehicle Number 0789 from khonkaen
     ------------------------------------
-    Vehicle Number 0789 from khonkaen stop in parking
+    Vehicle Number 0789 from khonkaen stoped in parking